Om-Raj/User-Defined-Math-Methods/README.md

 # User-Defined-Math-Methods
-Java custom Math methods for quick application in your program . . .
+Custom Math methods for java for quick application in your program . . .